Tour image 0Tour image 1Tour image 2Tour image 3Tour image 4Tour image 5Tour image 6Tour image 7Tour image 8

 Welcome to Cape Town!

 Join me as we travel back in time to the Cape, to the years long before the stop offs by Portugues explorers and the arrival of the VOC / Dutch East India Company.
 Our journey explores the introduction of the Dutch Reform Church, the arrival of the first slaves, the proselytizing of Islam and the rise of Afrikaner Nationalism and the legislation of Apartheid in South Africa.
-Did you know that during the years of Apartheid, special courts were set up to racially reclassify South Africans wherever a grey area existed.
+Did you know that during the years of Apartheid, special courts were set up to reclassify South Africans who felt the need to appeal their race classification.
+This was very often in the case where families had been split.
 These reclassifications were based on a person's appearance, language, social circle and even food consumed.

 Our visit to the Bo Kaap / Upper Cape traces its origins to the early days of the Dutch settlement and the growing need for low cost housing.
 Here we will discover the truth behind the colour houses and the reason for the clustering of Muslim families in a single nieghbourhood.